GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/6_supplementary_1.md

 There are a number of different environment module implementations commonly used on HPC systems and the one used in NeSI Mahuika cluster is `Lmod` where the `module` command is used to interact with environment modules.

-!!! info "Commonly used `module` sub-commands"
+!!! circle-info "Commonly used `module` sub-commands"

     * View available modules
     ```bash